Opal-teaching/messaging-app/README.md

 To add your Onsen UI views the easy way visit: [Onsen Theme Roller](https://onsen.io/theme-roller/).
 Pick OnsenUI version <=2.10.0 on the left as the version, which is the closest to what we have, and choose the Patterns option.
-When you click on `show source` you will get the html and css use for this pattern, given that you have Onsen installed.
-You can sort of see what the html maps to on the view, you should be looking inside the `<body>` tags.
+When you click on `show source` you will get the html and css use for this pattern.
+You can sort of see what the html maps to on the view (you should be looking inside the `<body>` tags), when implementing your own views you may steal this code and add it to your apps.
+You will need to declare a css file with a provided onsen css in the index.html file.

+__Note__: I have provided  all of this components already, this is only if you want to change something or you want to implement it yourself.
 ## Controllers
 The controllers you may have seen online for angular may look like this.
 ```